tle16694/Osmo-GPS-Controller-Demo/README.md

 - ESP32-C6-WROOM-1
 - LC76G GNSS Module
-- DJI Osmo Action 5 Pro / DJI Osmo Action 4
+- DJI Osmo 360 / DJI Osmo Action 5 Pro / DJI Osmo Action 4

 The hardware connection involves the connection between the ESP32-C6-WROOM-1 and the LC76G GNSS Module.
 The specific connections are as follows: